China's 2018 growth slows to 28-year low, more stimulus seen

 Fourth-quarter gross domestic product (GDP) grew at the slowest pace since the global financial crisis, easing to 6.4 percent on-year as expected from 6.5 percent in the third quarter, the National Bureau of Statistics said on Monday.

-That pulled full-year growth down to 6.6 percent, also as expected and the slowest annual pace since 1990.
+That pulled full-year growth down to 6.6 percent, the slowest annual pace since 1990.
 GDP in 2017 grew a revised 6.8 percent.

 With support measures expected to take some time to kick in, most analysts believe conditions are likely to get worse before they get better, and see a further slowing to 6.3 percent this year.